Power, Privilege, and Difference

 Learning a model of multicultural awareness – to provide a common language and common ground for multicultural dialogue and relationships.
-We are doing this urgent and essential work so that we can have cogent, meaningful, and deep discourse about this important subject.
-We will do exercises to feel the model’s effectiveness and how the “isms” live in our bodies, and gain a toolkit that may be useful in our daily interactions.
+We are doing this urgent and essential multicultural work so that we can have cogent, meaningful, and deep discourse at a time when understanding one another is the only way we can move forward.
+We will do exercises to experience how the “isms” live in our bodies, practice together to explore the model’s effectiveness, and put together a toolkit that may be useful in our daily interactions.

 I Want To Be More Aware